 In China, violet sand earthenware of Yixing in the Jiangsu Province, Nixing pottery of Qinzhou in the Guangxi Province, water pottery of Jianshui in the Yunnan Province, and Rongchang pottery of the Sichuan Province are crowned as the 4 most famous Chinese potteries.

 Yixing Violet Sand Earthenware

 Yixing violet sand earthenware is the most famous pottery made using violet-colored sand, a local material with a hard and fine texture, dark colors, and used for exquisite workmanship.
-Different mixing techniques and cooking temperatures results in works of a variety of colors such as azure, chestnut, dark red, pear yellow, vermillion purple, crabapple red, light grey, greenish black, and more.
+Different mixing techniques and cooking temperatures result in works of a variety of colors such as azure, chestnut, dark red, pear yellow, vermillion purple, crabapple red, light grey, greenish-black, and more.

 Purchasing: Yixing violet sand works can be found in handicraft markets in all large and medium-sized cities in China, as well as online.

 Tang tricolor pottery is a style typically painted with 3 colors of glaze such as yellow, green, and white or yellow, green, and blue.
 Luoyang, where this style originated, is located in the northern province of Henan and is known as the Eastern Capital of the Tang Dynasty.
 The finest quality Tang tricolor potteries unearthed so far are mainly from Luoyang.
 Vivid and finely made, these works have been specifically named Luoyang Tang tricolor pottery.